cdelorme/system-setup/docs/linux/misc/btrfs.md

 **Almost all of the btrfs commands accept "shortest match", so if `btrfs subvolume list /` seems too long, you can also use `btrfs su l /` to get the same output.**

+## known bugs

+**debian jessie is on kernel 3.16 which unfortunately suffers from two major bugs:**

+- deletion of subvolumes can crash the kernel
+- quota's are borked (don't use them, such as to limit size of folder(s))

 # references

 - [guide part 1](http://www.linux.com/learn/tutorials/767332-howto-manage-btrfs-storage-pools-subvolumes-and-snapshots-on-linux-part-1)